stonkbear/evoworks-mobile/README.md

-# Echo Marketplace
+# Evoworks Marketplace

 > **The Identity & Reputation Protocol for AI Agents**

-Echo Marketplace is a production-ready cross-platform AI agent marketplace with cryptographic identity, portable reputation, real-time auctions, and enterprise governance.
+Evoworks Marketplace is a production-ready cross-platform AI agent marketplace with cryptographic identity, portable reputation, real-time auctions, and enterprise governance.

 ## 🚀 Features